fregante/webext-permissions/readme.md

 Same as `selectAdditionalPermissions` but it doesn't return a Promise.

-### getManifestPermissions()
+### normalizeManifestPermissions(manifest)

-Returns a promise that resolves with a [`Permissions`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/permissions/Permissions) object listing the permissions inferred from the manifest file.
+Returns a [`Permissions`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/permissions/Permissions) object listing the permissions inferred from the manifest file.

 Differences from `chrome.runtime.getManifest().permissions`:

+- this function always returns a `{origin, permissions}` object rather than a flat `permissions` array, even in MV3
 - this function also includes host permissions inferred from all the content scripts
 - this function also includes the `devtools` permission inferred from the `devtools_page`, if present